spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ## What to do About AKS Private Clusters

+Ocean supports:

-Ocean supports the management and optimization of AKS private clusters.
+* Management and optimization of AKS private clusters.
-Ocean supports any AKS private cluster configuration, provided the Ocean Controller can establish outbound communication with the Spot SaaS control plane.
+* Any AKS private cluster configuration, provided the Ocean Controller can establish outbound communication with the Spot SaaS control plane.

 This diagram shows the outbound communication connection for AKS private clusters.
 The Spot SaaS environment on the right is hosted in the public cloud domain and requires internet connectivity for access.
 Your AKS environment and the components we access to operate the AKS clusters are on the left.
-In this example, the accessed component is the Spot Ocean Controller.
+In this example, we access the Spot Ocean Controller.

 ![AKS-PRIVATE_CLUSTER-1](https://github.com/spotinst/help/assets/159915991/6f9107f4-f6a5-469a-a55b-bde1543cb165)